Local Node Differential Privacy: Introduction

 \subsection{Open Questions}

-Our results raise several concrete future directions for \LNDP.
-The first is to completely pin down the error needed for edge counting: is the $D\sqrt{n}$ term in our upper bound of $O\big((D\sqrt{n}+n)\,\smallepsdel\big)$ on the error for $D$-bounded graphs inherent?
-We already showed that the $n/\eps$ term is unavoidable and that the bound is tight for sparse graphs.
+Our work raises several concrete open questions for \LNDP.
+The first is to fully pin down the optimal error needed for edge counting: is the $D\sqrt{n}$ term in our $O_\delta\big(\frac{D\sqrt{n}+n}\eps\big)$ error bound for $D$-bounded graphs inherent?
+We already showed that the $\frac n\eps$ term is necessary and that the bound is tight for sparse graphs.

-On the structural side, we proved that pure and approximate \LNDP are genuinely different, but we do not yet have a complete understanding of the gap between these models.
-Similarly, we have a separation between \LNDP algorithms that see full edge lists and those that see only degrees; strengthening this separation or finding additional tasks that witness it would clarify the relative power of different local views.
+On the structural side, we proved that pure and approximate \LNDP are genuinely different, but the gap between them is not fully understood.
+Similarly, we have a separation between \LNDP algorithms that see full edge lists and those that only see degrees; strengthening this separation or finding additional tasks that witness it would clarify the relative power of different local views.

-Finally, it is worth asking whether allowing interaction can reduce the error of our noninteractive algorithms.
-Our lower bounds for edge counting and $\ergraph$ parameter estimation give a partial answer: we extend them to $\ell$-round interactive protocols and show that our (noninteractive) \LNDP algorithms are optimal even when constant-round interactive algorithms are permitted.
-Notably, no separations are known for the setting of local edge DP (LEDP) and the best known interactive algorithms for LEDP are only constant round, with noninteractive LEDP algorithms matching their error up to $\eps$ dependencies (e.g., \cite{EdenLRS25} and \cite{ImolaMC21,ImolaMC22,ImolaMC22shuffle} for triangle counting).
-However, separations are known for the tabular data setting \cite{KasiviswanathanLNRS11,JosephMNR19}, so establishing the power of interaction for LNDP remains an interesting open question.
+Finally, can interaction reduce the error of LNDP algorithms?
+Our lower bounds for edge counting and $\ergraph$ parameter estimation give a partial answer: they hold for $\ell$-round interactive protocols, showing that our (noninteractive) \LNDP algorithms are optimal even when constant-round interaction is permitted.
+Notably, no noninteractive--interactive separations are known for local edge DP (LEDP), and the best known interactive LEDP algorithms are only constant round, with noninteractive LEDP algorithms matching their error up to $\eps$ dependence (e.g., $O(\frac{n^2}\eps +\frac{n^{3/2}}{\eps^2})$ for interactive vs.\ $O(\frac{n^2}\eps +\frac{n^{3/2}}{\eps^3})$ for noninteractive triangle counting \cite{ImolaMC22,EdenLRS25}).
+However, separations are known for tabular data \cite{KasiviswanathanLNRS11,JosephMNR19}, so understanding the power of interaction for LNDP remains an interesting open question.